SWISS-MODEL/covid-19-Annotations-on-Structures/README.md

 **NOTE: this is work-in-progress and subject to change.**

 The beta-server of SWISS-MODEL will be used to allow user-annotations to be uploaded (more details to follow once this is enabled).
+The annotations will be displayed in a similar fashion as done in our SWISS-MODEL repository (as in [this example](https://swissmodel.expasy.org/repository/uniprot/B8XC04)).

 The annotation format is a plain-text format:
 - One line per annotation